psychemedia/storytelling-notes/smuggling.md

 freighters and crew which was a result of the thirteenth-century developments, on the other hand, has continued until today
-A mention of the laws in a report written in the 12th year of Edward III’s reign (1329) confirms that the laws were in use in England in the first half of the 14th century1
+A mention of the laws in a report written in the 12th year of Edward III's reign (1329) confirms that the laws were in use in England in the first half of the 14th century1
  In the later 15th century, some articles from Lübeck law were added to the text in two stages, resulting in the compilation